PersonalityHQ · Big Five

 - The workplace sweet spot: enough openness to keep growing, enough closure to finish things.

-How to develop more Openness
+How to develop more openness

 Openness grows through repeated low-stakes novelty.
 You don't need to overhaul your life — small inputs compound.
 The curiosity question drill (asking one genuine question before any task or meeting) is enough to start.
 Over weeks, you'll notice more connections between ideas and a lower resistance to unfamiliar approaches.